LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 ------------

-In the interest of providing a consistent experience for our students, we will be using Mono (the SDK) and MonoDevelop (the IDE) for everything we demonstrate in class.
-We will also be encouraging you to use it for your work, especially if you are interested in non-Microsoft platforms.
+In the interest of providing a consistent experience for our students, we will be using the multi-platform Mono (the SDK), which comes with the build tool NAnt.
+You can use a variety of editors, but we will introduce :ref:`jEdit` as a free, convenient, multi-platform alternative.

+MonoDevelop could be used, but while its defaults may be OK for very complex projects, they are highly constraining for projects at this level.

-Our notes assume for the most part that you are working with Mono and MonoDevelop.
-In most cases, what we are showing you in Mono and MonoDevelop will translate almost *as is* to the Microsoft equivalents.
-However, there are some tools, such as the ``csharp`` interpreter, that have a rough analog in Microsoft's tools but in a somewhat limited form.
+Our notes assume for the most part that you are working with Mono and NAnt.
+The editor is less critical, though we will discuss jEdit.

+Mono has an extra advantage in the tool csharp, which has a rough analog in Microsoft's tools but in a somewhat limited form.

 As there is significant evolution of both the Microsoft and Mono *toolchains*--a fancy word we want you to know and a more elegant way of saying SDK--we'll issue updates to these notes.